-Students file the FAFSA to be considered for Federal or State work study.
+Students file the FAFSA to be considered for Federal work study.
 Work study is need-based aid.
 Students receive a paycheck for the hours they work.
 The maximum amount a student may earn is specified.
-Students can learn of job openings through the Financial Aid office.
+Students can apply for job openings through the Financial Aid office.